Kitty Pryde: Age of Apocalypse

+Age of Revelation

+During the "Age of Revelation" storyline, which takes place 10 years into a possible future where Revelation's X-Virus either killed humans or turned them into mutants, Kitty Pryde is revealed to be the "Ghost of Philadelphia" who haunts Elbecca Voss.
+When Elbecca taps into her powers after being thrown off a building by fellow Chorister Fabian Cortez, she is saved by Kitty Pryde.

 Days of Future Past

 In the Days of Future Past timeline (Earth-811), Shadowcat goes by the name Kate Pryde.
 Kate attempts to go back in time to prevent the assassination of Senator Robert Kelly by Mystique and the Brotherhood of Evil Mutants.
 She succeeds, only to create a separate timeline where the events of her past still come to pass.
 After returning to her own time Kate helps Rachel Summers escape back to the timeline she just created.
-Captured by Sentinels, Kate escapes by phasing through her inhibitor collar and fell into a time warp, causing her to merge with the Sentinel that was scanning her, and arrives in the timeline Rachel is inhabiting.
+Captured by Sentinels, Kate escapes by phasing through her inhibitor collar and falls into a time warp, causing her to merge with the Sentinel that was scanning her, and arrives in the timeline Rachel is inhabiting.
 Kate's mind settles in a small, metal, off-spherical body and becomes known as Widget.
 After a few adventures in that timeline, mostly in company with her Earth-616 counterpart's team Excalibur, Kate regains her memory and returns to her original timeline where she is able to reprogram the ruling Sentinels to protect life, ending their tyranny.